korbit-ai/korbit-mentor-action/README.md

 # Korbit AI mentor action

+The [Korbit AI mentor](https://korbit.ai) for Software Engineering: Unlimited AI code reviews and mentoring across your team, 24/7.

 In order to use this Github action, you must already have an account on [mentor.korbit.ai](https://mentor.korbit.ai) and [generated your secret id/key](https://docs.korbit.ai/#/cli/cli_authentication).

-This Github action will allow you to integrate within your pipeline the Korbit AI mentor scan.
+This Github action will allow you to integrate within your pipeline a Korbit AI mentor scan automatically.

 ## Secrets id/key